BASIC TRAINING How Does It Work?

 Common Questions About Gear

-No. Our training program includes rental gear for you to learn on.
-We will provide the paramotor, wing, helmet, and anything else you may need for flying.
-We are proud to be a Airfer affiliated school and we use the incredibly popular Explorer2 and Explorer3 for training.
-We have the gear to accommodate any pilot from 100 lbs to 220 lbs.
-If you weigh less than 100lbs or more than 220 lbs, you may need to purchase the appropriate wing size and motor suitable for your weight.
+No. We’ll offer you rental gear (paramotor and wing) for you to learn on.
+We are proud to be an Airfer affiliated school and we use the incredibly popular Explorer2 and Explorer3 for training.
+We have the gear to accommodate any pilot from 100 lbs to 200 lbs.
+If you weigh less than 100 lbs or more than 200 lbs, you may need to purchase the appropriate wing size and motor suitable for your weight.

 When you purchase new gear, you’ll know the full history of what it’s been through and what it hasn’t been through.
 If you want to feel confident in your gear, you can’t beat new gear.
 If you’re looking to save some money, used gear can be a great way to do it.
 The key is to avoid buying something used without consulting with an instructor or at least a seasoned paramotor pilot first.
 You don’t want to end up buying something that won’t work well for you.
 Your weight, skill level, and flying style are all factors that need to be considered when purchasing gear.
 We’re happy to help you with that process (even if you don’t buy from us or train with us).